falent/googleHomeAssistantExpressNodeJS/README.md

 ### 3. Docker

 #### Docker Installation

-Install [Docker CE (Community Edition)](https://docs.docker.com/engine/installation/#desktop) on your machine.
+If you use Windows install [Docker Tools](https://download.docker.com/win/stable/DockerToolbox.exe) on your machine or if you are a linux user install [Docker CE (Community Edition)](https://docs.docker.com/engine/installation/#desktop).
 To test your Docker installation execute the following command:

 `$ sudo docker run hello-world`

 ### 4. Docker Containers

 Open a first terminal tab and clone my git repository from Github.
-Please do all steps in that order which is described here :)
+Please do all steps in that order which is described here :) We will create 2 containers which will be connected to each other in one docker virtual network.

 #### IV.1  Project configuration<div id='id-project-configuration'/>
 Please remain with catalog names as we named them.
 Of course you can use your own names but in that case stick with that with all commands